 Through my years of practice I’ve had numerous addicts express the same curious concept to me: their addiction had a limit.
-Now not all addicts have the same limits, so while one person might be able to do one thing, another could do something else.
+Not all addicts have the same limits, so while one person might be able to do one thing, another could do something else.

-There’s all sorts of forms of these limits.
-Crack users that stopped at needles even though they fully believed the next high would be even better.
+They include crack users that stopped at using needles even though they fully believed the next high would be even better.
 Or people who will crave painkillers but they won’t touch the one that killed their mother even if they’re jonesing.
-People that think they can’t control their eating and yet all day long they control their eating by making choices.
+Or people that think they can’t control their eating and yet all day long they control their eating by making choices.
 I’ll give you a great example of that last one.

 I like to travel by mixing with the locals and trekking etc. I think I’ve tried everything else except a cruise.
-I was once on a bus trip (that will seem so strange to my friends) in Europe.
+I was once on a bus trip in Europe.
 We arrived at a hotel where we picked up some other Canadians who had just landed late the night before.

 Throughout the drive the woman was telling her seatmate all about her various attempts to lose weight.
 Each time she said she just did not have the will-power necessary to succeed.
-Keep that statement in mind for later in the trip when she’s run out of cheezies.
+Keep that statement in mind for later in the trip, when she’s run out of cheezies.

 The point is, on that bus trip her barriers to those foods are were made purely of thought.
 She didn’t believe those were foods for her so they weren’t.
 And until she changed that belief, turning those foods down was easy for her.

 Study your thinking.
 Study your addictions and your restraints closely.
 Get to know them so well that you can see that they are subtle forms of the same idea.
-Your thoughts will lose power and control over you, and you will be able to exercise more volition over what you do with your time on this Earth.
+If you engage in these meditations, your thoughts will lose power and control over you, and you will be able to exercise more volition over what you do with your time on this Earth.

 As Yoda said, “Do or not do.
 There is no try.”
 You don’t try to quit an addiction.
 You simply no longer see it as yours.
-Change who you think you are and a different life will seem more appropriate for you to live.
+Change who you think you are and a different life will simply seem more appropriate for you to live.
 Enjoy.